ethereum/ethereum-org-website/src/content/developers/tutorials/a-guide-to-metamask/index.md

     <img src="./initialize_img2.png" alt="Initializing MetaMask Image 2" />
 </p>

 As your see we are setting up 2 Event Listeners, we are listening for any changes to MetaMask the user makes with their Account and Chain ID.
-For a better understanding of what the Chain IDs mean and which chain they are referring to please check out: Please see (API Reference - Chain IDs)[https://docs.metamask.io/guide/ethereum-provider.html#chain-ids].
+For a better understanding of what the Chain IDs mean and which chain they are referring to please check out: Please see [API Reference - Chain IDs](https://docs.metamask.io/guide/ethereum-provider.html#chain-ids).

-Also for more on Event Listeners please check out (API Reference - Events)[https://docs.metamask.io/guide/ethereum-provider.html#events].
+Also for more on Event Listeners please check out [API Reference - Events](https://docs.metamask.io/guide/ethereum-provider.html#events).

 ## Connecting MetaMask to your Application {#connecting-metamask-to-app}